cs341-illinois/docker-base/README.md

-# docker-base
+# Base Docker Image
-CS 341 base grader docker image
+This is the common docker image used for both the internal grader and the student-facing image.